tag-nav/wolf_vision/README.md

     `$ brew install yaml-cpp`

 We are shipping the CMAKE file `FindYamlCpp.cmake` together with Wolf.
+Find it at `[wolf]/cmake_modules/FindYamlCpp.cmake`

 Download and build
 ------------------